MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 starting character position $$\times\ 6 \mod 8 = 0$$

-This is because each base64 character correspond to 6 bits, the formulation is to make sure that the hex is correctly alligned
+This is because each base64 character corresponds to 6 bits, the formulation is to make sure that the hex is correctly aligned

 So we start from `e3iK5R...` instead of `Xe3iK5R...`

 ![corrupted2.png](../../assets/images/wargames-my-2022/corrupted2.png)

-Observe the part `02 41 00`.
+Observe part `02 41 00`.

-We don't know whether the value before this was private exponent or another prime, but we can be certain that the part after this will be one of the prime.
+We don't know whether the value before this was a private exponent or another prime, but we can be certain that the part after this will be one of the primes.
 This is because the byte length is 0x41, which is `512` bit :)

 So now we know the higher bits of a prime `p`, we know the modulus `n` and the exponent `e`.